georgestarcher/Splunk-Alert/XARF/readme.md

 #Welcome to the Splunk X-ARF Alert Script Project

-Please note you have been provided an early release of this project.
-It is subject to change.
-Do not share it outside your organization without contacting george@georgestarcher.com The materials, code, etc will be publicly released in conjunction with a talk on Alert Script Automation at the Splunk user conference .conf 2014.
-If you have any feedback, requests or bug reports please contact george@georgestarcher.com

 **All materials in this project are provided under the MIT software license.
 See license.txt for details.**

 [X-ARF is the Extended Abuse Reporting Format][1].
 The provided search will enable you to trigger the alert script that generates and emails an abuse report for each matching events.